nicolastiennguyen/good-eats/README.md

 ![Login Page](/docs/Home%20Page.png)

 ## Running Locally
-Retrieve an API Key from https://www.yelp.com/developers/documentation/v3/get_started by navigating to General > Create App > Login > Manage App > API Key.
+Retrieve an API Key from https://www.yelp.com/developers/documentation/v3/get_started: General > Create App > Login > Manage App > API Key.
 From there, locate the .env file in this repository and fill in the required inputs.

 Once that is complete:
 ```